 Corals’ Last Stand is a captivating documentary that tells the critically important story of Scott Reef and the campaign to protect it.

-It is told by author and marine conservationist Tim Winton, international musician John Butler, Environs Kimberley Executive Director Martin Pritchard, marine biologist Ben Fitzpatrick, ocean influencer Brinkley Davies, as well as conservationists working to protect Scott Reef from oil and gas corporation Woodside’s proposed 50 oil and gas wells.
+It is told by author and marine conservationist Tim Winton, international musician John Butler and Environs Kimberley Executive Director Martin Pritchard.
+As well as marine scientists and conservationists working to protect Scott Reef from the oil and gas corporation Woodside’s proposed 50 oil and gas wells.

-If you would like to host a screening for your community or friends and family, let us know!
+If you would like to host a screening for your community, friends, or family, let us know!
 Email: [email protected]

 Image: Surgeon fish at Scott Reef By: Alex Westover